mhbeals/mhwood.github.io/maps/headline.md

 This field is common but does not refer specifically to headlines in the sense of front-page news items, nor does it make a distinction between headline and article title.
-Dublin Core URI: http://purl.org/dc/terms/title.
-MODS:title URI: https://www.loc.gov/standards/mods/userguide/titleinfo.html#title.
+Dublin Core URI: <a href="http://purl.org/dc/terms/title/">purl.org/dc/terms/title</a>.
+MODS:title URI: <a href="https://www.loc.gov/standards/mods/userguide/titleinfo.html#title">loc.gov/standards/mods/userguide/titleinfo.html#title</a>.

 ## Individual Collection Notes